patchlevel/hydrator/README.md

 # Hydrator

-With this library you can hydrate objects from array into objects and back again.
+With this library you can hydrate objects from array into objects and back again with a focus on data processing from and into a database.
 It has now been outsourced by the [event-sourcing](https://github.com/patchlevel/event-sourcing) library as a separate library.

 ## Installation